 4. Take notes.
 Keep a notepad, your IPad, or your computer handy.
 As you are reading, take a few notes on the things that speak to you.
 What questions does the passage generate?
 What is the main point of the passage?
 What did you learn that you did not know before?
 What did you read that will require you doing some further study?
 I like to do most of my reading with a paper Bible and I underline things and make notes in the margin.
 If you prefer reading God’s Word digitally, most of the apps allow you to highlight something that jumps out at you.

 5. Use a Bible Reading Plan.
 There are some great ones available on-line that will help guide you in your Bible reading.
 I mentioned the YouVersion app above.
 They have some excellent reading plans that focus on so many different topics.
 I normally have two or three YouVersion plans going at any one time.
 Check them out!

 Can you think of any others things that you would recommend to help someone get more out of their Bible reading time?

-Annie and I are serving the Lord in the US, South America, India, and wherever else God leads.
+Annie and I are serving the Lord in the US, Africa, South America, India, and wherever else God leads.
 Would you consider a gift to help us continue having a powerful impact in so many lives?
 Just click here to get involved.
 Thanks so much!